Supporting the public health workforce

-Le Va’s work is guided by Ministry of Health priorities, as outlined in Taeao o Tautai: Pacific Public Health Workforce Development Implementation Plan which is currently being refreshed.
+Le Va’s work is guided by Ministry of Health priorities, as outlined in Taeao o Tautai: Pacific Public Health Workforce Development Implementation Plan 2012–2017.

 Public health qualifications open a range of doors for diverse career opportunities.
-Be inspired to work in public health by watching videos of four Pasifika leaders working in public health.
+Be inspired to work in public health, and check out these career profile videos highlighting four emerging Pasifika leaders working in the public health space.